Sonic0/changeAPTproxyState/README.md

  OPTIONS
-    -i, --interface       Check if the specified interface is up, then the proxy will change or not -p, --port            Set the port of the Proxy -h, --help            Print this help
+    -i, --interface       Check if the specified interface is up, then the proxy will change or not -p, --port            Set the port of the Proxy.
+Default port: 8080 -h, --help            Print this help
     -v, --version         Print script information